 A recent study by the Network of Employers for Traffic Safety made a disturbing finding about how much US Employers are really paying for accidents that involve their employees.
-In 2013, U.S. employers paid $47.4 billion in accidents costs, which include liability, decreased productivity, property damage and medical charges.
+In a single year, U.S. employers paid $47.4 billion in accidents costs, which include liability, decreased productivity, property damage and medical charges.
 Out of these costs, $25.1 billion in crash costs are attributed to incidents that occurred while employed drivers were on the job.

 What some fleet managers may not realize is how simple it can be to take preventative measures that effectively reduce fleet risk and liability, either through driver coaching or by using fleet management software.
 The opportunity to save on healthcare is also abundant in this area.

 So which behaviors are driving these accidents?
 Here are some common bad driving behaviors, as outlined by some studies.

 Common Culprits of Bad Driving

 Speeding cost US Employers $8.4 billion in 2013